lpld/jeff/README.md

 # Jeff: Effects for Java

-This library aims to provide a way to work with side-effects in Java in a purely functional way, similar to what [cats-effect](https://typelevel.org/cats-effect/) or [zio](https://scalaz.github.io/scalaz-zio/) do in Scala.
+This library aims to provide a way to work with side-effects in Java in a purely functional way, similar to what [cats-effect](https://typelevel.org/cats-effect/) and [zio](https://scalaz.github.io/scalaz-zio/) do in Scala.
 Currently, it is on a very early stage of development and can be considered an experiment.

 **Jeff** is very much inspired by [cats-effect](https://typelevel.org/cats-effect/), however, because Java lacks the expressiveness Scala has (in particular, it doesn't have [higher-kinded polymorphism](https://en.wikipedia.org/wiki/Kind_(type_theory))), the library can't provide same level of abstraction.